project-n-oss/sidekick/integrations/databricks/README.md

 spark.hadoop.fs.s3a.bucket.<MY_BUCKET>.endpoint.region <AWS_REGION_OF_BUCKET>
 ```

-You can then also use the [env configuration](https://docs.databricks.com/clusters/configure.html#environment-variables) option in your cluster settings to set the `GRANICA_CUSTOM_DOMAIN`.
+You can then also use the [env configuration](https://docs.databricks.com/clusters/configure.html#environment-variables) option in your cluster settings to set the environment variables.

 ```
 GRANICA_CUSTOM_DOMAIN=<YOUR_CUSTOM_BOLT_DOMAIN>
+GRANICA_CLOUD_PLATFORM="<aws|gcp>"
 ```